Consolidated Transporters Fact Sheet

-Format: Transporters who use the consolidated manifesting procedure are required to report all TQRs in electronic form.
+Transporters who use the consolidated manifesting procedure are required to report all TQRs in electronic form.
 Those transporters who manifest less than 1,000 tons (2 million pounds) per calendar year may apply to DTSC to submit reports in a paper format.
-California Health and Safety Code Section 25160.2(d)(1).
+[Health and Saf.
+C. § 25160.2(d)(1)]

-Out of State Facilities: The consolidated transporter, acting as the generator, must submit a copy to DTSC of the manifest signed by the authorized facility.
-California Health and Safety Code Section 25160.2(b)(9).
+The consolidated transporter, acting as the generator, must submit a copy to DTSC of the manifest signed by the authorized facility.
+[Health and Saf.
+C. § 25160.2(b)(9)]

-Blue Copies: As of September 5, 2006, because there is a new, universally used federal manifest, there are no blue copies of the manifest.
+As of September 5, 2006, because there is a new, universally used federal manifest, there are no blue copies of the manifest.
 The consolidated transporter should submit the Generator’s Initial or equivalent copy of the manifest to DTSC within 30 days of each shipment.
-California Health and Safety Code Section 25160.2(b)(6).
+[Health and Saf.
+C. § 25160.2(b)(6)]

 - When a company uses multiple identification numbers, all of the company’s identification numbers that will be used with the consolidated manifesting procedure are included on the Consolidated Transporter Notification Form.
-California Health and Safety Code Section 25160(b)(5)(A).
+[Health and Saf.
+C. § 25160(b)(5)(A)]

-Three-Year Retention: The consolidated transporter must retain a copy of all manifests and all receipts for each manifest for three years at a location within the State.
+The consolidated transporter must retain a copy of all manifests and all receipts for each manifest for three years at a location within the State.
 The retention period is extended automatically during the course of any unresolved enforcement action or if requested by DTSC or a Certified Unified Program Agency.
-California Health and Safety Code Section 25160.2(b)(7).
+[Health and Saf.
+C. § 25160.2(b)(7)]

-Identification Number: DTSC assesses an annual verification fee on hazardous waste handlers, including transporters that require an identification number issued by DTSC or by the United States Environmental Protection Agency (U.S. EPA).
+DTSC assesses an annual verification fee on hazardous waste handlers, including transporters that require an identification number issued by DTSC or by the United States Environmental Protection Agency (U.S. EPA).
 As of 2006, if they have 50 or more employees, the fee starts at $150.
-California Health and Safety Code Section 25205.16(a).
+[Health and Saf.
+C. § 25205.16(a)]

 This fact sheet does not replace or supersede relevant statutes and regulations.
 The information contained in this fact sheet is based upon the statutes and regulations in effect as of the date of the fact sheet.
 Interested parties should keep apprised of subsequent changes to relevant statutes and regulations.